dbt-labs/docs.getdbt.com/website/docs/terms/materialization.md

 </head>

 :::important This page could use some love
 This term would benefit from additional depth and examples.
 Have knowledge to contribute?
-[Create a discussion in the DBT Community Forum](https://discourse.getdbt.com) to begin the process of becoming a glossary contributor!
+[Create an issue in the docs.getdbt.com repository](https://github.com/dbt-labs/docs.getdbt.com/issues/new/choose) to begin the process of becoming a glossary contributor!
 :::

 The exact <Term id="ddl">Data Definition Language (DDL)</Term> that dbt will use when creating the model’s equivalent in a <Term id="data-warehouse" />.
 It's the manner in which the data is represented, and each of those options is defined either canonically (tables, views, incremental), or bespoke.